robbinscp/learnpython3hard/README.md

 # learnpython3hard

-Repo to use with the book "Learn Python 3 The Hard Way" (https://learnpythonthehardway.org/)
+git repo to use with the book "Learn Python 3 The Hard Way" (https://learnpythonthehardway.org/).